Preamble

 Meta

 I wasn’t sure whether to post this as a post or a question.
 On one hand, I feel I’ve put enough effort / it’s good enough that it warrants a post, which I feel would give it more visibility.
 On the other hand, if other people want to write answers on this question, I feel like asking a question to centralize the discussion on the topic is useful.
 I’m opting for something in-between: asking as a question, but writing my answer in the post / question’s description.
-I’ve seen other questions like this.
+I’ve seen other questions doing this.
 Do you think this is the best norm or should we replace it with another one?

 Alternative title